dbtrail

 Best practices

 3. Use a tables filter when possible.
 Full-database PITR reconstructs every table, which takes longer.
-If you only need specific tables, filtering is significantly faster.
+If you only need specific tables, a narrow --tables list is significantly faster.

 4. Keep your snapshot schedule healthy.
-PITR requires a baseline before your target time — that baseline comes from the scheduled backups described in the backup strategy guide.
-If the schedule is disabled or failing silently, your PITR window will slowly shrink.
-Monitor backup status and test an end-to-end restore periodically.
+PITR requires a baseline before your target time.
+If the cron job (self-hosted) or backup schedule (Cloud) is disabled or failing silently, your PITR window will slowly shrink.
+Monitor it — see the backup strategy guide — and test an end-to-end restore periodically.

 5. Review before importing.
 Always inspect the generated SQL files before importing into a production database.
 PITR output reflects the state at the target time, which may include data you don't want.